The Adventures of Tom Sawyer TYA

 Full Synopsis

 The next morning, Aunt Polly orders Tom to whitewash the fence in front of their house.
 Tom's half-brother, Sid, an insufferable goody-goody, couldn't be happier.
-Frustrated, Tom sings about his plan to some day run away and have adventures ("Here's My Plan").
+Frustrated, Tom sings about his plan to run away someday and have adventures ("Here's My Plan").

 As Tom procrastinates, he meets a beautiful newcomer to the town, Becky Thatcher.
 They're instantly attracted to each other.
 Next, along comes Tom's best friend in the world, the town's outcast, Huckleberry Finn.
 When Huck comments that painting the fence looks like fun, Tom gets an idea.
-Moments later, Tom tricks his schoolmates into painting the fence for him - and paying for the privilege ("Smart Like That")!
+Moments later, Tom tricks his schoolmates into painting the fence for him... and paying for the privilege ("Smart Like That")!

 On the way to school the next day, Tom tries to convince Huck to learn to read, but Huck is afraid.
 A few minutes later, Huck saves kindly old Widow Douglas from the advances of the town drunk.
-In gratitude, she also offers to teach Huck how to read; in fact, she offers him her home as a place to live.
+In gratitude, she offers to teach Huck how to read; in fact, she offers him her home as a place to live.
 Huck promises that he will think about it.

 In school that day, Tom saves Becky from getting into trouble.
 Moments later, they declare their undying love for each other ("To Hear You Say My Name").